-Posted in Birmingham, Dr Oetker, giveaway, happy cooking, local, Midlands, Midlands Food, regional, Restaurant, Review, Thank you, The Jekyll and Hyde, Trains, West Midlands, wine, winner
+Posted in Birmingham, local, Midlands, Midlands Food, regional, Restaurant Review, Review, West Midlands

-Tagged Birmingham, Dr Oetker, giveaway, pub, restaurant review, Review, The Jekyll and Hyde, West Midlands, winner
+Tagged Birmingham, giveaway, pub, restaurant review, Review, The Jekyll and Hyde, West Midlands, winner

 Since January, I have been reviewing a Morphy Richard’s Flavour Slavour 4.5L Slow Cooker.
 I have been using it on a regular basis and have cooked a variety of things in it, including my chicken curry, chilli con carne and a couple of beef stews.
 (A recipe for one of them is below.)